SGAC: A Graph Neural Network Framework for Imbalanced and Structure-Aware AMP Classification

-\textbf{Evaluation metrics.} To comprehensively evaluate the performance of \method{}, we employ three widely used metrics: F1 score, Area Under the Receiver Operating Characteristic Curve (AUC), and Precision-Recall Area Under the Curve (PR-AUC).
-These metrics evaluate the model's predictive capability, especially for tasks with imbalanced datasets. \begin{itemize} \item The F1 score is a harmonic mean of precision and recall, which evaluates the balance between false positives and false negatives.
-It is particularly effective in imbalanced datasets and computed as follows:
+\textbf{Evaluation metrics.} {To comprehensively evaluate the performance of \method{}, we employ two widely used metrics for imbalanced classification tasks, F1 score and Matthews Correlation Coefficient (MCC)~\cite{chicco2023matthews,diallo2024machine}, which provide complementary insights into model performance under class imbalance.}

+\begin{itemize} \item \textbf{F1 score} is the harmonic mean of precision and recall, which evaluates the balance between false positives and false negatives.
+It is particularly effective in imbalanced datasets and is computed as follows:
-A higher F1 score indicates better overall model performance. \item AUC measures the performance of a binary classifier by analyzing the relationship between the True Positive Rate (TPR) and the False Positive Rate (FPR) at varying thresholds.
-TPR and FPR are defined as:

-The Receiver Operating Characteristic (ROC) curve plots TPR against FPR at different thresholds.
-AUC is the area under the ROC curve, which summarizes the classifier's overall performance.
-Higher AUC values indicate superior classification performance and better discrimination between classes.

-\item PR-AUC is a metric that evaluates the relationship between precision and recall across different thresholds, emphasizing performance on imbalanced datasets.
-It is calculated as the area under the precision-recall curve.
-Especially, PR-AUC is particularly useful for tasks with imbalanced datasets, as it focuses on the model's performance in predicting the minority class.
-Higher PR-AUC values indicate better precision-recall trade-offs. \end{itemize}